nsgLUMS/mobileVideo/sec3_survey-of-mobile-mem/README.md

-# 2.2 Survey of mobile devices in the wild
+# Survey of memory usage in real-world devices (§3)

-## SignalCapturer
-We developed this Android application that logs the available memory and onTrim memory signals from the phone and sends them to our servers.
-The source code and the built apk are both available here.

-## AppResults.ipynb
+## Contents

+- `./SignalCapturer`:<br>Source code of the Android application used to survey memory consumption patterns in Android devices.
+The built apk file can be found in the following path: `./SignalCapturer/app/release/app-release.apk`

-This notebook downloads the results collected by the application and parses them.
+- `parse_results.ipynb`:<br>IPython notebook downloads the logs collected by the application from [here](https://www.dropbox.com/s/mx52ex1t64wqc7z/signalcapturer_collected_logs.zip?dl=0), parses them, and plot the figures present in the section.